Planting Trees and Shurbs

 Now is the time to plant trees and shrubs in the ground.
 As the major growing seasons has culminated, planting now will allow the energy to go down to the roots of trees and shrubs making them big and strong; as opposed to planting other times when the root system has to compete with the bloom-making process which saps most of a plant’s energy.

 Consider carefully what trees you want to plant on your property and their location on said property.
 Very large trees like live oaks should not be planted close to the home as their massive root systems can damage the home’s foundation, their constant leaf loss will keep you cleaning the gutter, and their long reach will keep you constantly cutting branches off of your roof.
-Huge trees like live oaks are best in a large back yard far away from the home, as sometimes large trees fall or get struck by lightning and you don’t want them crashing through your roof.
-After the remnants of hurricane Patricia blew through last weekend, I notice a large live oak that was damaged and crashed into to the roof of a home on a nearby boulevard.
+Also with intense rainfall the roots can become dislodged causing the tree to shift.
+This happened to one of my neighbors, who had a large magnificent live oak tree in the center of his backyard.
+After several days of heavy rain and standing water his beautiful oak tree started leaning and damaged part of their roof.
+At great expense they had to have the tree removed and roof repaired.
+Huge trees like live oaks are best far away from the home.
+After the remnants of hurricane Patricia blew through last New Orleans, I notice a large live oak that was damaged and crashed into to the roof of a home on a nearby boulevard.
 Crews were out chain sawing what was left of that tree.

 Unless you have long cash and are buying mature trees to have placed on your property, you will most likely be buying saplings (small trees that are only about 4-5 feet tall) that look really cute, but know that sapling could get up to 100 feet tall with a spread of 60 feet across.
 I noticed a neighbor who planted 3 native fringe trees (Chionanthus virginicus) sapling in the small horseshoe space adjacent to her arched driveway, which is only about 6 feet from her front door.
 Little does she know that fringe trees get 12 to 20 feet tall and 20 feet wide, yet she has planted three of them in a very small space.
 Unfortunately, in a few years there will be some heavy equipment involved, some hard digging, and relocating of at least two, if not all of those fringe trees at great expense to her simply because she did not properly research the plant material.

-This article was published in the November 6, 2015 edition of Data News Weekly.
+This article was published in an edition of Data News Weekly.

 Check out my “Gardening Tip of the Week.”